ScottON/ScottON/_pages/privacy.md

 ### Contact Us

-If you have any questions about this Privacy Policy, please [https://scott-oneill.co.uk/contact]("contact us").
+If you have any questions about this Privacy Policy, please [https://scott-oneill.co.uk/contact][contact us].